rkirkbride13/smart-pear/README.md

 # Smart Pear tech test

 This is my attempt at a tech test for Kraken Smart Pear.
-It was written using Ruby and test-driven with the RSpec framework
+It was written using Ruby and test-driven with the RSpec framework.

 ## Specification